List of best-selling video game franchises

 This is a list of the best-selling video game franchises worldwide, ranked up to 50th place by reported software unit sales.
-Mario is the best-selling video game franchise of all time, with 893 million units sold since its first commercial release in 1983.
-Nintendo, the publisher of Mario, has the most franchises on the list with seven.
+Mario is the best-selling video game franchise of all time, with over 907 million units sold since its first commercial release in 1983.
+Nintendo, the publisher of Mario, has the most franchises on the list with eight entries.

 For this list, sales figures must be directly attributed to a franchise to be included.
 In instances where overall figures for a franchise are not known but sales of a single game within that franchise are, sales for that game will be attributed to the franchise.
 Sales of expansion packs and episodic video games are included.
 Metrics such as "players" or "installs" are not listed as they typically refer to user engagement rather than sales; even for paid games, these metrics could include free trials or other free promotions and cannot reliably be substituted for sales figures.

 The listed publisher correspond to each franchise's most recent release, and release years refer only to the first commercial launch, excluding any pre-release stages.
 Rankings serve solely for numbering purposes and are not meant to be precise, reflecting the list's limited scope because there is no credible, comprehensive sales-tracking source for the video game industry, unlike for films, which have box office tracking sites such as Box Office Mojo and The Numbers.
 Tied ranks are resolved using the standard competition ranking method, in which entries with equal figures share the same rank and following ranks are increased based on the number of tied entries.